 - In the right panel, click on the cylinder icon (see screenshot below), then click on “Back-Face > Double”.

-- Drag around to rotate the mesh.
+- Drag around using the left mouse button to rotate the mesh.

 We’ll use Meshlab in later tutorials, so it’s useful to have seen it.